 When you apply for SSI disability benefits the home that you live in and the land that home is on is not considered in your resource pool.
 Certain personal effects are also not counted as resources, such as your wedding ring or engagement ring.
 Burial spaces, burial funds (up to $1,500 per person) and life insurance policies with a combined value of $1,500 or less are also not considered as resources when applying for SSI benefits from the SSA.

 In addition to the above, scholarships or gifts that have been set aside to pay for educational expenses cannot be counted towards your resources for nine months after the receipt of said gifts, grants or scholarships.

 In many cases, assistance received from other agencies is not counted towards your resource limit.
-The forms of assistance that may not count towards your resource limit include energy assistance, food stamps, cash received for medical or social services that do not count as income (for a period of one month).
+The forms of assistance that may not count towards your resource limit include energy assistance, SNAP (formerly food stamps), cash received for medical or social services that do not count as income (for a period of one month).
 If you have any questions whether or not a specific resource can be counted towards your resource limit, it is best to ask an SSA representative or consult with a qualified social Security Disability attorney.

 What are the Resource Limits?